 As enterprises expand their IT infrastructure to enable remote workforces, leverage the cloud, and facilitate new innovation, the need for more robust cybersecurity approaches is imperative.
 In response to these challenges, a growing number of enterprises are relying on network detection and response (NDR) solutions to fill gaps left with existing security toolsets.

-NDR solutions heighten security capabilities by automating responses to threats, enabling security and network operations teams to collaborate more effectively, leading to better detection and mitigation.
-NDR solutions also reduce the burden on security resources, freeing up personnel to focus on other important tasks.
+NDR toolkits heighten security capabilities by automating responses to threats, enabling security and network operations teams to collaborate more effectively, leading to better detection and mitigation.
+NDR also reduces the burden on security resources, freeing up personnel to focus on other important tasks.